Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-A: The new version is certainly more concise, and many C programmers would write the loop in just this way.
+<span class="ans"></span> The new version is certainly more concise, and many C programmers would write the loop in just this way.
 It does have drawbacks, though.

 First, the new loop is not as easy to read as the original.
 It's clear that the loop will terminate when `i` reaches 0, but it's not obvious whether we're counting up or down.
 In the original loop, that information can be deduced from the controlling expression, `i > 0`.